BitfixGaming/BitBot/README.md

-# DMG-Bot
+# BitBot

-A helpful bot for [r/gameboy's](https://old.reddit.com/r/Gameboy/) discord.
+A bot for the Bitfix Gaming discord, based on DMG-Bot
-Currently provides the following features:

 * Dice roller
 * Currency converter (using http://currencyconverterapi.com)
-* Google Image search (using Google CSE)
-*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.